-The Rhine falls near Schaffhausen on the Swiss-German border is the largest waterfall in Europe.
+The Rhein Falls or The Rhine falls Switzerland near Schaffhausen on the Swiss-German border is the largest waterfall in Europe and one of the popular landmarks in Switzerland.
 The magnificent falls are located amidst azure waters of the Rhine river with several viewing platforms for the visitors to marvel at the wondrous beauty.
 One can take a boat tour to experience the stunning falls from close and then get down to the other side of the river to visit Schloss Laufen castle.
 Read more on our Visit to Rhine Falls from Switzerland.

-Bern the capital city of Switzerland has a well-preserved architecture and cultural charm in its old town.
+Bern the capital city of Switzerland is one of the best cities in Switzerland to visit has a well-preserved architecture and cultural charm in its old town.
 Take a walk through the old town to watch the iconic landmark of Bern the clock tower Zytglogge or visit the 15th-century Gothic cathedral and hike the 344-step up the lofty spire for remarkable views.
 From flea markets to myriad of branded shops Bern has it all for a shopping spree.
 Visit Einstein House for an insight into the work of the great physicist or visit the Bear’s park and watch the bears play and bathe in the park alongside the Aare River.
 Read More on Things to do in Bern.

 Gruyeres Chocolate Factory